jawngee/ModelKit/README.markdown

 ###Model Conventions
 ModelKit makes heavy use of the Objective-C runtime to take care of all the boilerplate one would normally have to do to support serialization, persistence, etc.

-* Properties that are prefixed with 'model' are ignored during serialization/deserializiton.
+* Properties that are prefixed with **'model'** are ignored during serialization/de-serialization.
 The **MKitModel** class has a number of properties with this prefix to manage state, etc.
 * Properties that reference other subclasses of **MKitModel** should not use **retain** but should use **assign** instead.
 This is because ModelKit uses the concept of contexts which retain the models, but more on that later.
 * If a property of your objects is an array of **MKitModel** subclasses, you need to use the **MKitMutableModelArray** instead of **NSMutableArray** for the property.
 * All models have the following properties: